Free3D: Consistent Novel View Synthesis without 3D Representation: Experiments

 \paragraph{Qualitative comparison.}

-A qualitative comparison is given in~\cref{fig:oo3d_gso} (more in supplemental \cref{fig:oo3d_gso_app1,fig:oo3d_gso_app2}).
+A qualitative comparison is given in \cref{fig:oo3d_gso} (more in supplemental \cref{fig:oo3d_gso_app1,fig:oo3d_gso_app2}).
 Though \method is only trained on \texttt{objaverse} dataset, it works quite well in the open-set setting.
-Moreover, it shows significantly better results than all state-of-the-art models, and even better than the Zero123-XL~\cite{objaverseXL}, a concurrent model trained on much larger datasets.
+Moreover, it shows significantly better results than all state-of-the-art models.